opulo-inc/ohai/docs/lumen/y-gantry/index.md

 ## Assemble y-gantry-left

-### Install front-left-leg and back-leg onto 600mm-alu-extrusion
+### Install front-left-leg and back-leg onto alu-extrusion

-- Begin by inserting a `525mm-m3-t-nut-bar` into a piece of `600mm-alu-extrusion`
+- Begin by inserting a `525mm-m3-t-nut-bar` into a piece of `alu-extrusion`
-	- There should be about 51.5mm between the end of the `525mm-m3-t-nut-bar` and the right-side end of the `600mm-alu-extrusion` after installation
+	- There should be about 51.5mm between the end of the `525mm-m3-t-nut-bar` and the right-side end of the `alu-extrusion` after installation
 	- The `525mm-m3-t-nut-bar` needs to be slide aside in later steps, so do not bother to make this perfect right now

 	![](img/install-tnut-bar.png)

-- Insert `front-left-leg` and `back-leg` onto 2x pieces of `600mm-alu-extrusion`
+- Insert `front-left-leg` and `back-leg` onto 2x pieces of `alu-extrusion`
-	- The `525mm-m3-t-nut-bar` is oriented in the top-side groove of the uppermost `600mm-alu-extrusion`
+	- The `525mm-m3-t-nut-bar` is oriented in the top-side groove of the uppermost `alu-extrusion`
 	- The extrusion pieces should be *fully* inserted into each leg

 	![](img/install-legs-onto-ext.png)

-- Bolt `back-leg` to `600mm-alu-extrusion`
+- Bolt `back-leg` to `alu-extrusion`
-	- Insert 3x `m3-t-nut` into the `600mm-alu-extrusion` pieces before sliding each of them into alignment with the matching bolt holes on `back-leg`
+	- Insert 3x `m3-t-nut` into the `alu-extrusion` pieces before sliding each of them into alignment with the matching bolt holes on `back-leg`

 		![](img/back-leg-t-nut-insertion.png)